zellige/hastile/README.md

 Configuration
 -------------

-Config file should contain a JSON map like:
+The file contains a JSON for setting up the database connection and layer configuration, for example:
 ```javascript
 {
   "db-connection": "host=example.com port=5432 user=tiler password=123abc dbname=notoracle"